-My counselling focus is to support adults who are experiencing grief, loss and trauma.
+My counselling focus is to support adults who are experiencing grief and or have been effected by trauma.

 My name is Amy.
-My journey to becoming a grief and trauma therapist is long rooted in (25+ years) in many lived experiences with personal and professional losses.
+My journey to becoming a grief and trauma therapist is long rooted (25+ years) in many lived experiences with personal and professional losses.
 In 2008, I founded Recreational Respite a national organization that uniquely supports the disability and neurodiverse community, those who face mental health struggles and other vulnerable individuals.
-The goal of our work has been to support those facing barriers to participation by collaboratively finding ways to reduce the isolation that often accompanies these experiences.
-Using diverse strategies and approaches including self discovery through recreation and activity with an emphasis on building social supports, efficacy and resilience.
-This has contributed to my deep understanding, interventions and innovative approaches used in counselling with the compassion for navigating the emotions of profound loss, disenfranchised grief, diverse barriers, isolation, and complex relational challenges within families while emphasizing a non-pathologizing practice.
+The goal of the work is to support those facing barriers to participation by collaboratively finding ways to reduce the isolation that often accompanies these experiences.
+Using diverse strategies and approaches, including self discovery through recreation and activity with an emphasis on building social supports, is often helpful to build a strong sense of self.
+This experience has contributed to my deep understanding, interventions and innovative approaches used in counselling with the compassion for navigating the emotions of grief, the experience of ‘othering’ and the complex relational challenges within families, while emphasizing a non-pathologizing practice.
 My approach in counselling emphasizes integration of various theories and interventions based on an individual’s strengths, experience and resources.

 These interventions can include (but are not limited to); attachment-informed, eye movement desensitization and reprocessing (EMDR) to process traumatic experiences, interpersonal therapy, internal family systems (IFS), cognitive behaviour therapy (CBT), cognitive processing therapy (CPT), emotionally focused therapy (EFT), existential therapy, mindfulness practice and narrative therapy.